Thought-Garden/motf/Timeline & Strategy.md

 # Phase Breakdown

-### Phase 1: Setting up Minimal Viable Collaboration Infrastucture (May to August 2023)
+### Phase 1: Setting up Minimal Viable Collaboration Infrastructure (May to August 2023)

 In the first phase, Moti will focus on using [[Map of the Future]] as a pilot project to lay the groundwork for collaboration and establish a minimal viable collaboration.
 This phase will be primarily dedicated to building the infrastructure, mechanisms, methodologies, products, and processes that will serve as the foundation for future growth and development.